hannobraun/caterpillar/README.md

 ### Developer experience is the priority, but not an absolute one

-Caterpillar's core premise is to improve developer experience using interactive programming.
+Crosscut's core premise is to improve developer experience using interactive programming.
 But this does not make developer experience an absolute priority.
 It must always be weighed against other factors.